 There are several things that can trigger this disorder like:

-When it’s small, it’s often imperceptible.
-However, it will require treatment as it can progress to the point of causing severe bleeding.
+When they’re small, they’re often imperceptible.
+However, they’ll require treatment as they can eventually cause severe bleeding.

 We recommend reading: Symptoms of Stomach Ulcers